DCmax1k/New-Portfolio/README.md

 ## About the Project!

-This is my portfolio!
-There are my most popular projects, and a contact section within it!
+Welcome to my portfolio!
+There are my most popular projects, about me,  and a contact section within it!

 ## Skills used: